 As discussed in Section 3.6.2, previous EIAP analyses have evaluated airspace at both installations for F-16 training operations.
-The New Mexico Training Range Initiative (NMTRI) Environmental Impact Statement (EIS) (Cannon AFB, 2006) assessed New Mexico airspace for F-16 training and the Pecos MOA complex was expanded east, west, and south to conform with the overlying Sumner Air Traffic Control Assigned Airspace (ATCAA) based on the Record of Decision (ROD).
-This EIS evaluated F-16 training operations and requirements for the 27 FW (Cannon AFB) and the New Mexico ANG, sorties that are not flown in 2017 due to installation realignments and mission changes.
+The New Mexico Training Range Initiative Environmental Impact Statement (Cannon AFB, 2006) assessed New Mexico airspace for F-16 training and the Pecos MOA complex was expanded east, west, and south to conform with the overlying Sumner Air Traffic Control Assigned Airspace (ATCAA) based on the Record of Decision (ROD).
+This EIS evaluated F-16 training operations and requirements for the 27th Fighter Wing (27 FW) (Cannon AFB) and the New Mexico ANG, sorties that are not flown in 2017 due to installation realignments and mission changes.
 The airspace evaluated for NMTRI sorties, however, does support F-16 FTU operations and is available to meet flying requirements should 45 F-16 aircraft relocate from Hill AFB to Holloman AFB.
-The scope of the JBSA-Lackland (Kelly

-Field) airspace analysis (Texas ANG, 1999) did not contain the level of detail as did Holloman AFB, 2011a, and Cannon AFB, 2006.
+Due to the various ongoing missions at Holloman AFB compared to fewer operations at JBSA-Lackland (Kelly Field), the scope of the JBSA-Lackland (Kelly Field) airspace analysis (Texas ANG, 1999) did not contain the level of detail as did Holloman AFB, 2011a, and Cannon AFB, 2006.